Carbamazepine (oral) for preventing seizures

 Your doctor may suggest that your child starts with a low dose.
 They may then increase the dose as your child gets used to the medicine and depending on how they respond to it.
 Your doctor will explain what to do.
 If you are not sure how much to give, check with your doctor, nurse or pharmacist.

 It is important that you follow your doctor’s instructions about how much to give.

-Tablets (white and beige–orange) should be swallowed whole with a glass of water, milk or juice.
-Your child should not chew the tablets.
-Do not crush these tablets.
+- Tablets should be swallowed whole with a glass of water, milk or juice.
+You should not crush the tablet.
+Your child should not chew the tablet.

 When should the medicine start working?

 It may take a few weeks for Carbamazepine to work properly, so your child may still have seizures during this time.
 This is because the amount of medicine has to be increased slowly.
 Continue to give the medicine in the way that you have been told to by your doctor or epilepsy nurse.
 Carbamazepine may not stop your child’s seizures completely.
 If you are worried about whether it is helping, contact your doctor but continue to give the medicine.

 - If your child is sick less than 30 minutes after having a dose of Carbamazepine, give them the same dose again.

 - If your child is sick more than 30 minutes after having a dose of Carbamazepine, do not give them another dose.
 Wait until the next normal dose.